OUR RABBI & REBBETZIN

 Rabbi Glasser comes from a Kiruv Family and has been exposed to Jewish outreach for the majority of his life.
 He has used this foundation to help revive Heimish Jewish life in Southern Westchester and among the most recent of his achievements, the construction and completion of the very first Eruv in Northeast Yonkers.

 His other talents and hobbies include: master cholent-maker, corporate pilot and aviation enthusiast and New York State Certified EMT.
-Rabbi Glasser also serves as a kosher supervisor for the Orthodox Union.
+Rabbi Glasser also serves as a kosher supervisor for one of the largest Kashrut Agencies in the USA..
 In 2012, Rabbi Glasser married Luba Kaufman and together, they have continued their mission of the "re-JEW-venation" of Yonkers.